Maia313/react/props.md

 ### Default props

-React also has an option to set `default props`.
-You can assign default props to a component as a property on the component itself and React assigns the default prop if necessary.
+You can assign `default props` to a component as a property on the component itself and React assigns the default prop if necessary.
 This allows you to specify what a prop value should be if no value is explicitly provided.
 For example, if you declare `MyComponent.defaultProps = { location: 'San Francisco' }`, you have defined a location prop that's set to the string San Francisco, unless you specify otherwise.
 React assigns default props if props are `undefined`, but if you pass `null` as the value for a prop, it will remain `null`.

 ### Override default props
 ```js